Dipsingh/dipsingh.github.io/_posts/2020-7-28-Spectral-Clustering.md

 ## Laplacian Matrix or Graph Laplacian

-At this point, you know already what is an Adjacency and Degree matrix.
+At this point, you already know what an Adjacency and Degree matrix are.
 Laplacian matrix or Graph Laplacian is given by

 $ L = Degree Matrix - Adjacency Matrix $